 10. Constant Messes

-I know–I have eight kids.
+I know–I have a lot of kids.
 Messes are a part of life.

 But, with Angelman Syndrome, our messes take a different form.
 Owen loves to rip paper and finger-paint in any bits of charcoal that have fallen from the wood stove.